 Do you believe in Robin Hood?
-Well, the Walking Tour in Nottingham will help you find your answer.
-This amazing outing will take you back 700 years into history and, thanks to the kindness of the tour’s organizers, we were able to join in and get a glimpse into the life of the heroic and beloved character.
+Well, the Walking Tour in Nottingham certainly believes, and they will make you a believer as well.
+This amazing outing will take you back 700 years into history and, thanks to the kindness of the tour’s organizers, Go GlobeHopper was able to join in and get a glimpse into the life of the heroic and beloved character.

 We all know a little bit about Robin Hood from the various Hollywood movie versions of the character.
 Supposedly, he was an outlaw who, with the help of his band of merry men, stole from the rich to gave to the poor.
 He was also an excellent archer and swordsman.